JiangRenDevOps/DevOpsLectureNotes/WK1-ProjectsMotivation/CDN.md

 6. In "Object Caching", select "Customize"

-7. In "Minimum TTL", input "3600" which stands for one hour
+7. In "Minimum TTL", input "86400" which stands for one day

 8. In "Compress Objects Automatically", select "yes"